-- Relationships education, relationships and sex education (RSE) and health (also known as RSHE or PSHE)
+- Relationships education, relationships and sex education (RSE) and health (also known as RSHE or PSHE) [Please be aware that during the 2024/5 school year the subject may be subject to significant changes of scope and content following the 2024 consultation.]

 - Computing

 - Citizenship

-However, as stated in the role descriptors above, it is the role of all staff to identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils)
+However, as stated previously, it is the role of ALL staff to identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise.